coderefinery/manuals/team-leaders.md

 ## Onboarding session: Introduction, icebreaker, and project chat

 We usually offer two one-hour timeslots in the week before the workshop (check the schedule!) for team leader onboarding.
-You are expected to join one of these times.
+You are encouraged to join one of these times.
 During this time, we will talk about the role of the team leader during the workshop and answer any open questions you may have.
 We will also go through the material below.

-* CodeRefinery: We are working with students, researchers, and research software engineers from all disciplines to advance FAIRness of software management and development practices so that research groups can collaboratively develop, review, discuss, test, share and reuse their codes.
+* CodeRefinery: We teach all the essential tools which are usually skipped in academic education so everyone can make full use of software, computing, and data.
+We don't just give courses, but we are a training network that you can join to share the effort and bring better courses to your community.

 * Get familiar with our collaborative document ({ref}`how-to-hackmd`)